Citizens UK: Strangers into Citizens

-Strangers into Citizens was a political advocacy campaign from February 2007 to May 2010 by London Citizens.
+Strangers into Citizens was a political advocacy campaign by London Citizens which ran from February 2007 to May 2010.
 The campaign called for undocumented migrants in the United Kingdom to receive a work permit if they had been resident for four years.
 The campaign became definitively and formally defunct in the year 2013.

 The campaign was organised by Austen Ivereigh, a former director of public affairs for the Archbishop of Westminster, Cardinal Cormac Murphy-O'Connor, and as such had strong links with amongst others the Cardinal Archbishop, Westminster Cathedral, the Catholic Bishops' Conference of England and Wales and the Catholic Herald newspaper, all three being enthusiastic supporters of the political advocacy campaign.

 The campaign attempted to influence the policies of the political parties and candidates in both the 2008 London mayoral election and in the 2010 general election.
 During the London mayoral election, the campaign was supportively endorsed by the Liberal Democrats and the Labour and Conservative candidates for the Mayoralty of London in their personal capacity, being Ken Livingstone and Boris Johnson respectively.